A Series of Vignetts: Being 15

 Because my mother had me at the same age I had my daughter, I find myself comparing the changes in many aspects of our personalities, outlooks, culture and relationships.
 In doing this assignment for Writing 101, I thought it would be interesting to take a look at the differences in being 15 through the ages.

-She chose to describe the years 1945, when her mother was fifteen and 1965 when her sister were that age and her own year as a fifteen year old girl in 1979, her daughter’s fifteenth year was 2013 called #being15 age of the Hashtag.
+She chose to describe the years 1945 when her mother was fifteen and 1965 when her sister was that age and her own year as a fifteen-year-old girl in 1979, her daughter’s fifteenth year was 2013 called #being15 age of the Hashtag.

 We have “met” at our common Word Press writing course 101.

 My mother was fifteen in 1938, I was fifteen in 1965 and my daughter was that age in the year 2000.
 Our lives are lived in Denmark and Carol is from U.S.A.